-“In the graphic design program, each of us felt like a big fish in a small pond, and our efforts felt extremely rewarding when we could show off our accomplishments in the gallery or in the halls of Chamberlayne,” said Glynn.
+“In the graphic design program, each of us felt like a big fish in a small pond, and our efforts felt extremely rewarding when we could show off our accomplishments in the halls of The School of Design,” said Glynn.
 “Now, working as an artist, the atmosphere is very similar – we share our knowledge from all our different backgrounds to showcase our achievements to the world.”

 From personalizing her major, Glynn learned that she could apply 2D design to video games.
 Her background in designing has paved the way for her to understand and practice usability.
 Rising to the top of her program, Glynn was awarded the Highest Achievement in Graphic Design.